 Sat 25.02.12.
 After last weekend's flower jaunt, Leah & I had another look at Flower Power in Christchurch Botanic Gdns.
 The annual Festival of Flowers was humming & the Ellerslie Flower Show was imminent.
 Pre-quakes, Council had wasted millions of dollars buying the Ellerslie Flower Show name from Auckland council.

-Images, quake damaged, Christchurch Botanic Gdns:
+33 images, Christchurch Botanic Gdns:

 25.02.12.
 Ford Coupe, 1938, Christchurch Botanic Gdns car park

 In Botanic Gdns car park by Avon River, I was pleased to see a brown, 1938 Ford Coupe, 2 seater, with dickie seat.
 My mom drove the same 1938 Ford Coupe in Durban, SA, where I grew up in the 1950s.
 The Kiwi Coupe was the same brown colour, with the same running boards.
 I had fond memories of travelling all over Durban, as a boy seated on the dickie seat.
 I still heard the thud-thud-thud heartbeat of the potent V8 engine.

 Botanic Gdns: Leah liked the AQUATIC TOPIARY DISPLAY, with flowery penguins, a whale & a seagull by the restaurant pond.

 We looked at a series of EDIFICE BUILDING POP-UP FLORAL ART arrangements, potted in Wendy Huts below Botanic Gdns trees.
 The huts stopped viewers' tampering in the day & locked up the flowers at night.
 Christchurch quakes inspired several flower arrangements.
 The floral displays were a colourful contrast to the drabness of post quake Christchurch.

 25.02.12.
 Christchurch Festival of Flowers, Botanic Gdns